Life requires a measure of faith that only God gives

 That took a measure of faith.

-I talked to Candi today as I was asking permission to share her testimony and I have no doubt that God used this life circumstance to minister to many, many people.
-Even today when Candi recalls that dark time in her life she never ever forgets to mention that it is only by the grace of God that she came through it.
+Even today when Candi recalls that dark time in her life, she never ever forgets to mention that it is only by the grace of God that she came through it.
 She asked the questions early on “What is this for?” and “What now?”
 She asked the questions over and over again and waited on the Lord.
 She waited for the answer.
-Today she told me that she believed that Romans 8:28 was her real life.
+She even told me that she believed that Romans 8:28 was her real life.
 She believed that God would bring her through it.
 She had to believe … what else was there?

 That took a measure of faith.